 Westford housing panel still crafting plan for Edwards Parcel,

 Oct 8, 2013, Lowell Sun: The Affordable Housing Committee continues to plan housing on a portion of the 40-acre lot off Forrest Road known as the Edwards Parcel, though members say a citizens’ petition has them under a time crunch.

 Affordable Housing Committee member Rob Downing told the Board of Selectmen Tuesday the group is under more pressure to provide answers since abutters to the parcel filed a citizens’ petition for Special Town Meeting on Oct.
 21. Their proposal asks voters to protect the entire parcel by putting it under the control of the Conservation Commission.
 Affordable Housing Chairman Paul Cully said he is preparing to propose an amendment on the Town Meeting floor this month, to ask a now 3.4-acre portion of the site to be exempted.
 Cully said Habitat for Humanity has expressed extreme interest in building homes on the site, though the specifics and finances of that work are not yet known.
 Read more:

-May 19, 2013.
+May 19, 2013, Lowell Sun.
 In today’s fast-paced world, the meaning of the American dream changes daily and varies from person to person.
 Some describe the concept as being their own boss or becoming financially independent while others might say it means providing a better quality of living for their children.
 Regardless of any one opinion, the over-arching theme of the American dream is achieving success through hard work.
 On May 10, the Massachusetts chapter of the Real Estate Stagers Association had 15 members participate in Habitat for Humanity of Greater Lowell’s Women Build Week to help achieve the American dream for two single mothers, both with at least four children.
 Read More

 Video: Rock Street Wall Raising by Lowell Sun: February 6, 2013